needlesslygrim/Secrets/README.md

 ## Architecture
 It's built using Blazor Webassembly on the frontend, since I don't know JS but do know C#.
 The backend is using ASP.NET Core, and is a minimal API.
 It connects to a MySQL database, I'm using MariaDB since it's the default on Arch.
 ## Running
-In it's current configuration this project would not work with on other machines unless they were set up identically to mine.
+In its current configuration this project would not work with on other machines unless they were set up identically to mine.
 You would have to change the file path in Secrets.API/Program.cs to a different place, and put in the correct contents.
 Other than that it should just be:
 - ```git clone "https://github.com/DivineBicycle/Secrets.git"```
 - Open in JetBrains Rider
 - Run normally